brucestarlove/StarscapeStudio-electron/docs/logs/006-refactor-videopool-canvascompositor.md

 2. **`src/components/Timeline/Ruler.tsx`** - Added `pause()` call when clicking the ruler to seek

 Now when you're playing and you want to jump to a different time or scrub through, it will automatically pause so you can see exactly where you're going!

+---

+Now the playback will automatically pause whenever the user:

+1. **Drags the playhead** - When you grab the diamond handle at the top of the playhead and drag it
+2. **Clicks on the ruler** - When you click anywhere on the ruler to jump to a specific time

+This gives a professional video editor feel where scrubbing always pauses playback automatically.

+## Changes Made:

+1. **`src/App.tsx`** - Added `pause()` call when playhead drag starts
+2. **`src/components/Timeline/Ruler.tsx`** - Added `pause()` call when clicking the ruler to seek

+Now when you're playing and you want to jump to a different time or scrub through, it will automatically pause so you can see exactly where you're going!